Search

 • Any other existing psychiatric diagnoses and whether or not they impact the patient’s readiness for surgery

-• A statement that informed consent has been obtained from the patient (e.g., an understanding of the surgery’s long term-effects on their fertility)
+• A statement that informed consent has been obtained from the patient: that they understand the risks, benefits and potential long-term effects (e.g., permanent infertility) of bottom surgery.

 • Continuous hormone therapy for a minimum of 12 months (while not required by the GCC, many insurance companies include this as a part of their clinical guidelines)

-• Vaginoplasty and some vulvoplasty patients will need to undergo hair removal in the months leading up to surgery
+• Vaginoplasty and some vulvaplasty patients will need to undergo hair removal in the months leading up to surgery.

 • Nonsmokers or individuals who quit tobacco and nicotine consumption at least 6 weeks prior to surgery